 Note that only the RCM sensor will cause the PDU to beep while RCM "DC" sensor does not cause the PDU to beep regardless of its sensor state.

-Warning: All RCM sensors do not work in the power-sharing mode.
-For more information on this mode, see Power-Sharing Restrictions and Connection (on page 46).
+Warning: RCM sensors do not work in power-sharing mode.
+See Power-Sharing Restrictions and Connection (on page 43).